Changing unis: Why Rawan made the move to Victoria University

 After finishing her Bachelor of Laws, Rawan completed her Practical Legal Training (PLT) and was admitted as a legal practitioner in October 2022.

-She’s now thriving in her first graduate solicitor role at the Law and Advocacy Centre for Women, a community legal centre that supports women who are in or at risk of entering the criminal justice system.
+She launched her career with a graduate solicitor role at the Law and Advocacy Centre for Women, a community legal centre that supports women who are in or at risk of entering the criminal justice system.
+After close to 2 years, Rawan took on an exciting new role as a lawyer at Victoria Legal Aid, another one of VU's industry partners.

 Find your course at VU